adarshX/Neural-Networks-scratch/README.md

 # Neural-Networks-scratch

+## Part 1 :  Backpropagation math and algorithm
+* Math behind forward progation and backpropgation.
-Implementation of backpropagation and Optimisation from scratch
+* Implementation of backpropagation from scracth.
+* Implemeting Optimisation technique (like Gradient Descent) on the neural network.